wayfair/vsm-ios/Sources/VSM/Documentation.docc/ComprehensiveGuide/UnitTesting.md

 }
 ```

-> Tip: It is possible, using protocol-oriented programming and reflection, to write a protocol that provides a default `Equatable` implementation that can be applied to any type via Swift type extensions.
-This may be worth while to develop for yourself if you find it tedious to implement equatable on all of the view state types in your app.
->
-> The approach would look something like:
->
-> ```swift
-> public protocol UnitTestEquatable: Equatable { }
->
-> public extension UnitTestEquatable {
->     static func == (lhs: Self, rhs: Self) -> Bool {
->         // Reflect the type and properties to compare their values recursively
->     }
-> }
->
-> extension SomeViewState: UnitTestEquatable { /*no-op*/ }
-> ```

 ## Testing Combine Publishers

 Combine publishers are notoriously difficult and verbose to test.
 This is because they are inherently asynchronous and guarantee no specific behavior by their type signature.
 A publisher may emit many results or none.
 A throwing publisher may finish with an error, or never finish at all.
 Finally, merged publishers may not emit values to subscribers in a predictable order.